asc-csa/FUSE-Tutorial/README.md

 ---
 (Le français précède)

-This tutorial has been created to help users make use of the open lightcurve data from the BRITE Constellation Mission.
-Users will learn how to download and process data found in the public lightcurve archive and then conduct various analyses, the focus being potential exoplanet discovery.
+This tutorial has been created to help users make use of the open spectroscopy data from the FUSE archive.
+Users will be able to create spectrograms, clean data from anomalies, and analyze for different characteristics.
 For more information about the data and the mission: \
 CSA -  https://www.asc-csa.gc.ca/eng/satellites/fuse.asp \
 From the FUSE Team - https://archive.stsci.edu/fuse/